mattermost/docs/source/administration/config-settings.rst

 Network Interface
 ^^^^^^^^^^^^^^^^^
-An IP address used identify the device that does automatic IP detection in high availability clusters.
+An IP address used to identify the device that does automatic IP detection in high availability clusters.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"NetworkInterface": ""`` with string input.                                                             |